theplant/appkit/tracing/README.md

    the tracing system available to other middleware such as `errornotifier` (see below).

-# Trace Propagagtion
+# Trace Propagation

-The middleware will automatically continue spans if the incoming HTTP request has span proagation headers.
+The middleware will automatically continue spans if the incoming HTTP request has span propagation headers.

 To pass tracing headers downstream when making HTTP requests use `Inject`: